Giacinto Scoles: Life and career

-In 1971, Scoles moved to the University of Waterloo, Canada as Professor of Chemistry and Physics.
+In 1971, Scoles moved to the University of Waterloo in Canada as Professor of Chemistry and Physics.
 There, he set up the first successful crossed molecular beam laboratory in Canada.
-He help establish the Waterloo Centre for Molecular Beams and Laser Chemistry, the Centre for Surface Science in Technology, as well as the weekly chemical physics seminars and annual Symposium on Chemical Physics, both of which continue to this day.
-He was the initial (Acting) Director of the Guelph-Waterloo Centre for Graduate Work in Chemistry, the first true inter-university graduate program in Canada.
+He helped establish Waterloo's Centre for Molecular Beams and Laser Chemistry, the Centre for Surface Science in Technology, as well as the weekly chemical physics seminars and annual Symposium on Chemical Physics.
+He was the initial Acting Director of the Guelph-Waterloo Centre for Graduate Work in Chemistry, the first inter-university graduate program in Canada.
 Scoles performed crossed beam differential scattering cross-section studies of atom-atom, atom-molecule and molecule-molecule interactions, using his bolometer detector.
 He also began using helium atom diffraction to study the structure of surfaces, both of pure crystals which often undergo change from the bulk structure (reconstruction) and also the structure of overlayers of atoms and molecules absorbed on surfaces.
 With Terry Gough and then graduate student Roger Miller, Scoles introduced the technique of bolometer-detected optothermal spectroscopy of molecular beams where vibrational excitation of a beam of molecules is detected by the bolometer.
 They used this technique to studies vibrational dissociation of a complex of two or more molecules held together by Van der Waals forces.
 By the early 1980s, Scoles began the first studies of the spectroscopy of molecules adsorbed in or on clusters of rare gas atoms.

 In the mid-to-late 1970s Scoles spent part of his time at the University of Trento, Italy where he established a new molecular beam laboratory.
 The activity of the Trento lab was mainly focused on opto-thermal spectroscopy and atomic hydrogen scattering experiments.